MusicDataset/md_homepage/content/musics/e/EtudeNo.7"StudyinChromaticSteps"(1)-Claude Debussy.md

 ---
-title: Claude Debussy - Etude No. 7 "Study in Chromatic Steps" (1)
+title: Etude No. 7 "Study in Chromatic Steps" (1)
 description: This is the description for Etude No. 7 "Study in Chromatic Steps" by Claude Debussy
 composers: [Claude Debussy]
 periods: [Impressionism]